Durzn/BracketHighlighter/README.md

   If a symbol with no end symbol was included within a different symbol, nothing would get highlighted when trying to highlight from the scope of the symbols.
   Example: { [ | }
   Expected behavior: The cursor ("|") is placed within {}, therefore this should be highlighted, even though "[" is the closest symbol to the cursor
-## [2.2.3]
-- The hotkey actions will now take the length of the symbols into account.
-This means that custom symbols should now be handled properly.

 # Planned improvements
 - This extension is feature complete.
 If you think something is missing please refer to the next paragraph.